didierrevelo/holbertonschool-low_level_programming-1/0x13-more_singly_linked_lists/README.md

 Learning Objectives

-General
+General.
-How to use linked lists
+How to use linked lists.
 Start to look for the right source of information without too much help

 0. Print list\n